mui/material-ui/docs/pages/blog/2023-mui-values.md

 It reflects our commitment to following through and working as one force to solve problems and create value.

-In practice, this looks like: doing what we say we will, proactively communicating progress, adapting swiftly to changing circumstances and demands to guarantee success, and readily offering or seeking help when necessary.
+In practice, this looks like: doing what we say we will; proactively communicating progress; adapting swiftly to changing circumstances and demands to guarantee success; and readily offering or seeking help when necessary.

 It's also about strategic collaboration, and being able to recognize and enlist one another for our unique strengths toward shared goals.